-I am starting new gardens from scratch this year, and in the interest of learning new things in new places, I have set up an experiment to compare a few different methods of gardening.
+I am starting new gardens from scratch this year, and in the interest of learning new things in new places (Thinking in Long Terms), I have set up an experiment to compare a few different methods of gardening.
 I will keep this as brief as possible, and expound upon each of these methods as I update you with progress reports over the following years.
 Each bed will be planted in the spring with potatoes, sweet potatoes, squash, and an assortment of vegetables, along with a row of sunflowers and buckwheat.
 I have no expectations or knowledge of how the results will look, this experiment is purely out of curiosity and I am excited to see how the different methods turn out.
 How will they yield, handle drought, soaking rains, etc?

 Above is my control plot.
 This is my favored method of gardening as it only requires inputs of massive amounts of hard work.
 Sod is dug in only roughly with a hoe and lots of sweat and soreness, seeded to winter rye and mulched with spoiled hay.
 I feel confident that this plot will produce predictable results.